Published on April 10th, 2017 | by Bob G0

 Here are some ideas you can use in your classroom to make sure you are getting the most out of the technology.

 Introduce all new technology in small groups or one on one.
 This individual attention will assure the children can use it independently.
 As they use the programs, they will gain confidence and feel comfortable enough to experiment with them.
+Show them how to use technology to write research papers and essays, how internet can make their study and doing homework easier.
+Did you know that 90% of Chinese exchange students have hired ghostwriters?
+It’s up to us teachers to raise students who will do their homework on themselves.

 Allow the kids to use the technology with a partner.
 Children often prefer to work with their peers.
 Working together encourages conversation, collaboration, and compromise.
 If one of the children is more proficient on the program, it can also develop into peer tutoring.